-Supplies beainnina show are to improvement on color bells and green bells are starting to increase in supplies also although some districts are gapping slightly.
+Supplies are beginning to show improvement on color bells and green bells are starting to increase in supplies also although some districts are gapping slightly.
 Current supplies on colored are improving and with mid-week holidays market is settling slightly.
 Green bell remain steady and so is market.
 Gold bells market is steady.
 Some greenhouse gold bell peppers are crossing through South Texas and Nogales.